kagiko/vaultwarden-wiki/Updating-the-bitwarden-image.md

 # Alternatively you can keep data container around for future updates in which case you can skip last step.
 ```

+You can also use a tool like [Watchtower](https://containrrr.dev/watchtower/) to automate the update process.
+Watchtower can periodically check for an update to the Docker image, pull the updated image, and recreate the container using the updated image.

 ## Updating when using docker-compose

 ```sh